 These events focus on current topics from the respective disciplines that are relevant for achieving goals of development policy (BMZ), and meeting the challenges of foreign cultural and educational policy (AA).
 In addition to continuing education in participants’ respective fields, the seminars may also include skills that will help the partners manage research, teaching, guidance, and cooperation activities efficiently.
 Furthermore, alumni can acquire useful skills relevant for university management.

-The seminars provide German universities with the opportunity to renew contacts with international alumni and facilitate the networking of already existing alumni activities.
+The seminars provide German universities / research institutions with the opportunity to renew contacts with international alumni and facilitate the networking of already existing alumni activities.
 At the same time, the continuing education events offer an opportunity for further cooperation projects.
 They also provide a platform for establishing new contacts with German cultural and political institutions at a local level as well as with businesses and associations.

 The events for further education address important development-related topics such as: